guhjy/2015ori-1/materials/study_02/interview-protocol.md

 - Did you fabricate the data in one day or spread the data fabrication over several days?
 	[if spread over days] on how many days did you work on fabricating the data?
-- How long do you estimate that it took you to fabricate the data in their entirety?
+- How much time do you estimate that it took you to fabricate the data in their entirety?
 - Did you prepare in any way *before* starting to fabricate data?
 	* [if yes]
 		- how much time do you estimate you spent on preparing?